Will You Be Working (or Looking for a Job) on Labor Day? Take Our Poll

 Take Our Poll: Are You Working or Looking for a Job on Labor Day?

 With all of that in mind, how is your Labor Day looking?
-Will you be afforded the day off, working or spending the nationwide day of employee rest looking to start fresh on a new career path?
+Will you be working or spending the nationwide day of employee rest looking to start fresh on a new career path?
 Give us a clearer picture by answering our latest anonymous poll!

 More From GOBankingRates